Makivik Job Opportunity

 The GLADUE WRITER aims to;

-• Provide the court with a comprehensive picture of the life circumstances and background factors of the accused that played a part in bringing them before the courts.
-The report identifies alternatives to incarceration, types of resources available in the community, including Inuit specific programs and services that address the underlying issues the accused is encountering.
+- Provide the court with a comprehensive picture of the life circumstances and background factors of the accused that played a part in bringing them before the courts.
+The report identifies alternatives to prison, types of resources available in the community, including Inuit specific programs and services that address the underlying issues the accused is encountering.

 - Education: Secondary 5 completed;